Boyson-Lab/scRNAseq_with_immune_profiling_tutorial/Lessons/1_Intro_to_scRNAseq_with_TCR.md

 	- Prepare libraries at same time or alternate sample groups to avoid batch confounding
 	- Do not confound sample groups by sex, age, or batch

-## Let's analyze a publicly available scRNA-seq dataset
+## Let's analyze a scRNA-seq dataset
-To understand and perform scRNA-seq data analysis, let's use a publicly available dataset with a specific research goal.
-Please click this [link](https://rupress.org/jem/article/220/1/e20220503/213546/WNT-signaling-in-the-tumor-microenvironment) to go to the journal webpage.
+To understand and perform scRNA-seq data analysis, let's use a dataset that was generated in a past experiment of Boyson lab.

-Alternatively, you can access the main text along with the supplemental data (IMPORTANT!!) by clicking [here](https://github.com/SomenMistri/intro_to_scRNA-seq/blob/main/pdf/Article_WNT_signaling_Pancreatic_cancer.pdf).

-The human scRNA-seq datasets (count matrices prepared from raw FASTQ data) utilized by the authors are available [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE155698), while the mouse scRNA-seq datasets are available [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM6127792).

-Please note that, for this course, we will focus on human scRNA-seq datasets only.

-## Research question and study design
-Please go to the PowerPoint [slide](https://github.com/SomenMistri/intro_to_scRNA-seq/blob/main/Slides/Study_design.pptx) to discuss the background and specific research question(s).
+Please go to the PowerPoint [slide](https://github.com/SomenMistri/intro_to_scRNA-seq/blob/main/Slides/Study_design.pptx) to discuss the background, specific research question(s) and experiment design.

-In order to decipher the role of WNT signaling in the tumor microenvironment (TME)of Pancreatic ductal adenocarcinoma (PDAC), this research group performed scRNA-Seq of pancreatic tumor cells and PBMCs originating from human and mouse sources.

 <p align="center">
 <img src="../img/Study_design_PDAC.png" width="600">